Gerwyn Price: 2020

-2021
+2021: World Champion

 Price went into the 2021 World Championship as third seed.
-He came thorough a last set decider against fellow Welshman Jamie Lewis and a sudden death last leg decider against 30th seed Brendan Dolan to reach the fourth round, where he won 4–1 against Mervyn King to reach the quarter-finals for the second consecutive year.
+He came through a last set decider against fellow Welshman Jamie Lewis and a sudden death last leg decider against 30th seed Brendan Dolan to reach the fourth round, where he won 4–1 against Mervyn King to reach the quarter-finals for the second consecutive year.
 He then beat Daryl Gurney in another last leg decider and beat Stephen Bunting 6–4 to set up a final clash with Gary Anderson.
 Price beat Anderson 7–3 to win his first PDC World Championship, and replaced Michael van Gerwen as world number one.
 He also became the first Welshman ever to win the PDC world championship, although Leighton Rees, Richie Burnett, Mark Webster and Wayne Warren had previously won the BDO version of the championship.

 In April, Price was ruled out of the Premier League due to testing positive for COVID-19.
 During the 2021 UK Open, Price made it to the semi-finals losing 11–6 in legs to eventual winner James Wade.
-Wade would also take Price’s place in the Premier League following his positive COVID test.
+Wade would also take Price's place in the Premier League following his positive COVID test.
 At the 2021 World Matchplay in July, he lost in the quarter-finals to Dimitri Van den Bergh.
 Price reached his first major final since the World Championship at the World Grand Prix which he lost to fellow Welshman Jonny Clayton 5–1 in sets.

 In November 2021, Price won his third Grand Slam of Darts title by beating Peter Wright 16–8 in the final.

 2022

-In the 2022 World Championship, Price began the defence of his world crown against Ritchie Edhouse, winning 3–1.
-In the quarter-finals, Price hit a Nine-dart finish against Michael Smith, but went on to lose the match 5–4.
+In the 2022 World Championship, Price began the defence of his world title against Ritchie Edhouse, winning 3–1.
+In the quarter-finals, Price hit a nine-dart finish against Michael Smith, but went on to lose the match 5–4.

-In the Premier League in Belfast, Price would go on to hit two further nine-dart legs.
-First against Michael van Gerwen in the semi-final and then a second against James Wade in the final.
+On night three of the Premier League in Belfast on 17 February, Price hit two nine-darters in the same night, achieving his first against Michael van Gerwen in the semi-final and then a second in his victory against James Wade in the final.
+Ten days later, he won his only European Tour title of the year at the International Darts Open.
+In June, Price and Welsh teammate Jonny Clayton reached the final of the World Cup of Darts, but they were beaten 3–1 by Australia.
+At the World Matchplay, Price made it to his first final at the tournament, hitting a nine-darter against Danny Noppert along the way.
+He lost the final 18–14 to Michael van Gerwen.

-At the World Matchplay Price made it to his first final at the Winter Gardens, hitting a 9 darter against Danny Noppert along the way.
-He eventually lost to Michael van Gerwen.
+During the 2022 World Series of Darts, Price picked up a title at the New Zealand Masters, defeating Jonny Clayton 8–4 in the final.
+In September, he won his second World Series of Darts Finals with an 11–10 win in the final against Dirk van Duijvenbode.